ksolomon/Torn-Vault-Tracker/README.md

 * Create folder in your server's web root, for example, 'tvt'.
 * Upload/clone this repo into your folder.
 * Edit `functions.php` to add API keys and Torn user names for you and your spouse.
+* Edit `vault.csv` to set initial balances for each user (see notes below).
 * Open the tracker in any web browser.
-* Style as you see fit in style.css (Optional, but if you make something cool, let me know!).
+* Style as you see fit in `style.css` (Optional, but if you make something cool, let me know!).

+### Initial vault balance(s)
+Currently, there's no way to get past vault transactions via the API.
+If you're starting new, you can use the vault balance before your spouse adds their first deposit.
+For existing vaults, you'll need to figure out the balances the hard way.
+Once you have the balances, put them into the `vault.csv` with the proper user names.
+The timestamp field doesn't matter, and can be left at the currnet value.

 ### Automating transaction updates